LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Introduction

 \section{Introduction}

-Linear predictors such as linear regression and logistic regression model an example's target variable $ y $ using a weighted linear combination of its features $ x_1, x_2, \ldots, x_p $.
-These models are favored for their speed, simplicity, and interpretability.
+Some of the simplest, yet most commonly used models in statistics and machine learning model an example's target variable $ y $ using a weighted linear combination of its features $ x_1, x_2, \ldots, x_p $.
+These linear prediction models, such as linear regression and logistic regression, are favored for their speed, simplicity, and interpretability.
 In high-dimensional settings where the number of features $p$ is close to or even exceeds the number of examples $n$, regularization techniques such as the lasso \cite{tibshirani1996regression} and elastic net \cite{zou2005regularization}, have become essential to prevent overfitting and enhance prediction accuracy on unseen test data.

 The primary limitation of linear predictors is their reliance on linear combinations of features, which reduces their flexibility.
 To enhance their flexibility, a common approach is to incorporate polynomial features, which create new features using products of the original features.
 Perhaps the simplest case involves computing all second-order \emph{interaction terms} corresponding to products $ x_j x_k $ for $j < k$, which describe the interactions between pairs of different features.
 In classical statistical settings where $p$ is much smaller than $n$, including these $\binom{p}{2}$ interaction terms does not complicate the estimation process, as the total number of features would be on the order of $p^2$, which is still quite low compared to $n$.
 However, as $p$ gets closer to $n$, $p^2$ quickly surpasses $n$, and even stronger regularization may be needed to prevent overfitting.